 Do you know what health condition affects about 70 million — or one out of every three — American adults?
 I’ll give you a hint.
 Nearly one out of three adults who don’t have the condition are one step below having it.
 The answer is a highly common yet preventable condition called high blood pressure, also known as hypertension — which is why you need to pay attention if you have high blood pressure symptoms.
 (1)

-High blood pressure isn’t just a problem in and of itself, but it also leads to other dangerous health conditions, including stroke, heart attack, chronic heart failure and kidney disease.
+High blood pressure (HBP) isn’t just a problem in and of itself, but it also leads to other dangerous health conditions, including stroke, heart attack, chronic heart failure and kidney disease.

 Did you know that most people with high blood pressure or hypertension have no symptoms, even when their blood pressure readings reach dangerously high levels?
-In fact, about one of five U.S. adults with high blood pressure still doesn’t know he or she has it.
+In fact, about one in five U.S. adults with high blood pressure still doesn’t know he or she has it.
 Scary, I know.

 The good news is that even mainstream medicine will agree with me when I say that diet and exercise are the most important tools for preventing and treating high blood pressure naturally and successfully.